-The Pad plugs into either device and stimulates reflex zones on the soles of the feet, and will assist with increasing blood circulation throughout the entire body.
+The Pad plugs into the device and stimulates reflex zones on the soles of the feet, and may assist with increasing blood circulation throughout the entire body.

-Using the same electrical leads as used with the electrode pads, will enable the Pad to plug into either the Plus or PRO Unit.
+Using the same electrical leads as used with the electrode pads, will enable the Pad to plug into the PRO Unit.

 1 reflexology foot pad.